rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Date of publication: <CITE>M.DC.XXV [1625, i.e. 1626]</CITE>
 >Note on publication statement: <CITE>The year is given according to Lady Day dating</CITE>

-<a name="4.206.8.6">4.206.8.6</a> Make a note on publication statement giving the source of the supplied [Date of publication](/DCRMR/ppdm/Date-of-publication/)and any needed explanation if the [Date of publication](/DCRMR/ppdm/Date-of-publication/) does not appear on the manifestation but is known (see [4.205.5.1](/DCRMR/ppdm/Date-of-publication/#4.205.5.1)).
+<a name="4.206.8.6">4.206.8.6</a> Make a note on publication statement giving the source of the supplied [Date of publication](/DCRMR/ppdm/Date-of-publication/) and any needed explanation if the [Date of publication](/DCRMR/ppdm/Date-of-publication/) does not appear on the manifestation but is known (see [4.205.5.1](/DCRMR/ppdm/Date-of-publication/#4.205.5.1)).

 >Example:
 >Date of publication: <CITE>[1864]</CITE>
 >Note on publication statement: <CITE>Publication date from LC Civil War maps (2nd ed.)</CITE>
->(*Comment*: A separate note is used to provide a full citation for the reference to the published description.
+>(*Comment*: A separate note is used to provide a full citation for the reference to the published description.)

 <a name="4.206.8.7">4.206.8.7</a> Make a note on publication statement indicating the basis for the conjecture when supplying a conjectural [Date of publication](/DCRMR/ppdm/Date-of-publication/) based on any information available (see [4.205.6.1](/DCRMR/ppdm/Date-of-publication/#4.205.6.1)).